Federal Legislation

 1.10 Tax legislature

 The acquisition and deposition of aircraft involve tax consequences when the owner of the aircraft wants to resale it.
-The seller has to pay value-added tax when he intends to sale the aircraft.
+The seller has to pay value-added tax when he intends to sell the aircraft.
 The craft owner individual or corporation needs to pay taxes according to t the jurisdiction.
-The purchase of aircraft and its use for business activities depicts need for paying taxes.
-The tax jurisdiction emphasizes on deducting capital cost allowance after considering the capital assets of the company.
-The subsequent sale of aircraft also makes the owner liable for paying taxes on the selling price and underappreciated capital cost.
-Common taxes that the entity is liable for paying to include Goods and Services Tax (GST), provincial sales tax (PST), Quebec sales tax (QST) and harmonized sales tax (HST) (TC, 2018).
+The purchase of aircraft and its use for business activities depicts the need for paying taxes.
+The tax jurisdiction emphasizes deducting capital cost allowance after considering the capital assets of the company.
+The subsequent sale of aircraft also makes the owner liable for paying taxes on the selling price and underappreciated capital costs.
+Common taxes that the entity is liable for paying include Goods and Services Tax (GST), provincial sales tax (PST), Quebec sales tax (QST) and harmonized sales tax (HST) (TC, 2018).

 1.11 Litigation and dispute resolution

-1.12 Jurisdictions for remedies
+1.12 Jurisdictions for Remedies

 1.13 Jurisdiction for commercial and regulatory issues

-The Commissioner of Competition has the responsibility of viewing issues related to joint ventures and alliance agreement.
-The Competition Act emphasizes on eliminating anti-competition practices that add to the power of few sellers.
+The Commissioner of Competition has the responsibility of viewing issues related to joint ventures and alliance agreements.
+The Competition Act emphasizes eliminating anti-competition practices that add to the power of a few sellers.
 Jurisdiction sets conditions for an alliance between two or more airlines.
 The proposed legislation allows joint ventures to coordinate items for scheduling and pricing certain routes.
 The proposed legislation involves the provision of notice to the Minister of Transport and Commissioner of Competition.
 The assigned authorities take notice of the issue and follow the drafted guidelines (CABAA, 2015).

-2.1 Defining general aviation industry
+2.1 Defining the general aviation industry

 2.2 Aircraft in Canada

-• Air advertising services
+- Air advertising services

-• Aerial reconnaissance and survey services
+- Aerial reconnaissance and survey services

-• Air fire-fighting and sight seeking services
+- Air fire-fighting and sight-seeking services

-• Aerial weather and spreading services
+- Aerial weather and spreading services

-• Air cushion vehicle services
+- Air cushion vehicle services

-• Air inspection and construction services
+- Air inspection and construction services

-• Air flight training services
+- Air flight training services

-• Air spraying and forest management services
+- Air spraying and forest management services

-• Aircraft demonstration and gilder towering services
+- Aircraft demonstration and gilder towering services

-• Services for retrieving human organs
+- Services for retrieving human organs

 2.3 Private and commercial sectors

-1. Airline Certification
+Airline Certification

-3.1 National aircraft certification
+3.1 National Aircraft Certification

 The certification allows aircraft to operate according to the standards presented by the Transport Company.
-Certifications are perquisites for the aircraft designs, avionics, and structures.
+Certifications are perquisites for aircraft designs, avionics, and structures.
 Certification is crucial for the company for electrical and mechanical systems.
 Aircraft pursuant obtain certificates for equipment and power plants (CAC, 2011).

 3.2 Responsibilities

-The certificate defines the responsibilities of the aircraft owner; individual or corporation as follows;
+The certificate defines the responsibilities of the aircraft owner, individual or corporation, as follows;

-• Promulgating functional direction for carrying operations in Canada.
+- Promulgating functional direction for carrying operations in Canada.

-• Conduction of certification and safety in case of foreign aircraft operator.
+- Conduction of certification and safety in case of foreign aircraft operator.

-• Conducting inspections including in-flight and operator based, confirming that the entity fulfills the certification requirements.
+- Conducting inspections, including in-flight and operator-based, confirming that the entity fulfills the certification requirements.

-• Drafting of directions for air service that complies with the conditions of NAFTA.
+- Drafting of directions for air service that complies with the conditions of NAFTA.

-• Provision of assistance requested under foreign civil aviation authority.
+- Provision of assistance requested under foreign civil aviation authority.

 3.3 Aeronautics Act of CAR

-The Act sets the conditions that the aircraft corporation needs to comply with attaining the certificate.
+The Act sets the conditions that the aircraft corporation needs to comply with to attain the certificate.
 The Act mentions, “no person shall operate an aircraft in Canada unless the person complies with the conditions in a Canadian foreign air operator certificate issued to that person by the Minister under Section 701.07.”
 (TC, 2018).

 3.4 ICAO